OneDrive/onedrive-api-docs/docs/concepts/long-running-actions.md

 }
 ```

-The API responds that the action was accepted and the URL for retriving the status of the long running action.
+The API responds that the action was accepted and the URL for retrieving the status of the long running action.

 <!-- { "blockType": "response" } -->
 ```http